CAUSATION

 MATERIAL CONTRIBUTION TO RISK

-A similar, but subtlety different, test can be used by the courts when the multiple potential causes are not cumulative but separate, either caused by one defendant or multiple, and the claimant can prove a sufficient causal link between the defendant’s breach and a material contribution to the risk of suffering the harm (McGhee v National Coal Board (1973) (HoL)).
+A similar, but subtly different, test can be used by the courts when the multiple potential causes are not cumulative but separate, either caused by one defendant or multiple, and the claimant can prove a sufficient causal link between the defendant’s breach and a material contribution to the risk of suffering the harm (McGhee v National Coal Board (1973) (HoL)).

 McGhee suffered from dermatitis.
 Both the ‘good’ brick dust that he was exposed to at work and the ‘bad’ brick dust that stayed on him between work and home (caused by the negligence of the employer who did not provide washing facilities) could have caused the damage.
 Unlike the lung disease in Bonnington dermatitis is not caused by a cumulative build up of dust but would have been caused by one exposure but it was impossible to tell whether it was the good dust or the bad.
 The court departed again from the ‘but for’ test and held that the defendant’s negligence had ‘materially increased’ the risk of harm occurring and they were therefore liable.